-Do not attach magnets to this water heater, do not install near strong magnetic fields.
+Do not attach magnets to this water heater, neither install it near strong magnetic fields.

 A. This appliance is equipped with electronic ignition for lighting the main burner.
-When turning the heater on, follow these instructions exactly.
+When turning the heater on, if you smell gas or detect a gas leak, follow these instructions exactly,

-WHAT TO DO IF YOU SMELL GAS,
+WHAT TO DO IF YOU SMELL GAS.